karthickp432001/iudx-developer-docs/docs/Deployment/Docker Swarm Based Deployment/IUDX Component Installation/RabbitMQ.md

         python3 rabbitmq.py
         ```

     7. Test if the messages have reached the database and redis-latest queue.
-Log in to the RMQ management interface at **https://< rmq-domain-name :28041/ - goto - queues**
+Log in to the RMQ management interface at **https://< rmq-domain-name :28041/** and under **Queues** section check for populated messages.
     .

  Refer **[here](https://github.com/datakaveri/iudx-deployment/tree/5.0.0/K8s-deployment/Charts/databroker/tests)** for more detailed information.